StatBiomed/TemporalVAE/README.md

 Email:  yuanhua@hku.hk

-A user-oriented repo is at https://github.com/StatBiomed/TemporalVAE-release with more features to be added.
+[//]: # (A user-oriented repo is at https://github.com/StatBiomed/TemporalVAE-release with more features to be added.)

 ## Introduction